 5 alternative things to do in Tokyo

 Tokyo is a city of extremes.
-A city with ultra modern skyscrapers that are next to ancient temples.
-The politest city dwellers anywhere on the planet that also have a strange kinky side to them and traditional restaurants next door to maid cafes.
+A city with ultra modern skyscrapers next to ancient temples.
+The politest city dwellers anywhere on the planet that also have a strange kinky side to them.
+Traditional restaurants next door to bizarre maid cafes.
 You will see more weird and wonderful things in a day in Tokyo than you would in many other cities combined.
-There are many guides on Tokyo suggesting that you go and see Tsukiji Fish Market (which is moving very soon), Shibuya Crossing and Akihabara Electric Town (Denki-Gai) which we recommend you do too but we also wanted to share the things we discovered during our stay in this amazing city.
+There are many guides on Tokyo suggesting that you go and see Tsukiji Fish Market (which is moving very soon), Shibuya Crossing and Akihabara Electric Town (Denki-Gai) which we recommend you do too but we also wanted to share 5 alternative things you can do in Tokyo.

 Sleep in a manga cafe